5l1v3r1/Sonarr-wiki/Webhook.md

 ### Overview ###

-Sonarr can notify a webservice using POST or PUT when new episodes are imported, a series is renamed, or new files are grabbed.
+Sonarr can notify a web service using `POST` or `PUT` when new episodes are imported, renamed, or grabbed.

-Parameters are passed to the webservice using a JSON body
+Parameters are passed to the web service as a JSON body

-### Example Outputs ###
+### Example Payload ###

 ##### On Download/On Upgrade #####